esaSPICEservice/QuACK/README.txt

 ambiguous.
 The generalized coordinates can be used to display the complete comet surface in a generalized version of any map projection.
 The QuACK map in particular can be understood as a generalized version of the Peirce quincuncial projection.
+The generalized longitudes and latitudes computed by quack can be rotated and fed back into quack to create a traverse or oblique aspect of the QuACK map, cf. 1.3.
 Longitude/latitude units are degrees.
 As third value the elevation of the original point relative to the QuACK shape model surface is written to each line.

 1.5  Source code